-Not long ago, I was approached to judge an award contest but declined however, I noticed a few things odd about this particular contest as well as several others that are indie-centric.
+Not long ago, I was approached to judge an award contest but declined.
+However, I noticed a few things that were odd about this particular contest as well as several others that are indie-centric.
 I saw everything from hidden fees, to flat out pay to play type contests and wondered, why do they need to charge for this kind of thing?
 I mean can’t these organizations get sponsors?

 There are so many ways to raise money these days from starting a Kickstarter campaign to even setting up a Patreon account, so why are these organizations charging indie authors for these awards?
 They mean absolutely nothing to the industry at large and do zilch but take money from authors.